-The Purchasing Division procures goods, services, and construction in accordance with applicable codes and policies.
-The division aggressively pursues the use of national, state, and local contracts to acquire goods and services at the best available prices.
-The division:
+The Purchasing Office procures goods, services, and construction in accordance with applicable codes and policies.
+The Office aggressively pursues the use of national, state, and local contracts to acquire goods and services at the best available prices.
+The Office:

 Administers maintenance and service agreements